RebekahStoranClarke/RepData_PeerAssessment1/PA1_template.md

 ## [1] 2304
 ```

-Fill in the missing data with the mean for that interval using the plyr package
+To fill in the missing data, we will use the mean number of steps for that specific interval.
+To achieve this we will use the plyr package

 ```r
 library(plyr)